 There are plugins available which takes steps more than you can think of to optimize images.
 Some of the popular image optimization plugins are:

-Using any of the above mentioned image optimization plugins will reduce the image size and improve the speed of your website.
+Using any of the above mentioned image optimization plugins will reduce the image size, improve the speed of your website and optimize WordPress speed.

 If you run your website through any of the above mentioned tools to check your website speed, you will probably find some JS & CSS files under the recommended heading to minify them.
 Minifying JS && CSS can save many bytes of data and speed up downloading, parsing, and execution time.